BamaComputationalBiology/CRE-UA/CRE-Pipeline.md

 Copy illumina data from /jlf/CRE_UA/raw_reads/illumina/ if you haven't already

 	$ vi pilon.sh
-Hit 'i' for insertion and type the following (edit LINE NAME):
+Hit 'i' for insertion and type the following (edit FORWARD, REVERSE, LINE NAME, and GENOME):

 	#!/bin/bash